josh-mchugh/programming-scala/chapter-7/README.md

 ## Decorators.scala
 Traits in Scala allow you to mix in crosscutting concerns, and you can use them to create highly extensible code with low ceremony.
 Rather than creating a hierarchy of classes and interfaces, you can put your essential code to quick use.

+## MethodBinding.scala
+Scala's traits can get a bit complex with abstracted base methods.
+Scala will start with the last trait and work its way to the first trait.
+The order of the traits are important if you expect specific outcomes.